Savor Joy in Birdwatching

 Tired of human frailties?
 Of others’ troubles and your own?
 Of the unendingness of it all?
 You may need a break from the human race.
 A cheerful respite for a weary mind.

-In a beleaguered mood, it may help to align with a different species.
+One way out may be to align with a different species.
 To immerse your brain in the joys and rhythms of another way of life.
-To allow your inner currents to reverberate once more with the revelries and innocence of song.
+To soulfully reverberate once more with the revelries and innocence of song.

 Why not prepare some Wild Bird Suet?
-February is National Bird-Feeding month in the United States.
-Wild Bird Suet is easy to make in your home kitchen and freezes well if you only want to use a little at a time.
+It's easy to make and freezes well.
 Once made, you can insert the suet into a suet feeder, hang it in your yard and allow the gentle happy havoc of the feeding frenzy to mercifully buffet and restore your battered senses.
 Here's the recipe:

 2 cups lard